mit72/SoundWave/README.md

 - Go to out/artifacts download the latest version
 - Only for Windows devices

-# Change log a0.6.2
+# Change log b0.1.0 BETA RELEASE!

-- Added functionality for charts view
+- Added complete functionality for settings and profile view
-- Improved charts UI

-# Change log a0.6.2
+- - You can now toggle if you want to see tracks with no metadata or not on charts
+- - Private session toggle will now allow you to not track your music activity
+- - You can now change the default music folder that will open upon application start (only if you have remember me on)
+- - Now you can change the username or password
+- - You can now sign out and delete your profile in the settings

-- Fixed a bug where the border buttons would not work when being automatically signed in
+- Fixed a bug where you wouldn't be able to resize the window when logging out and singing in

-# Change log a0.6.1

-- Fixed a bug where track logging wouldn't work for the same track
-- Added remember me on sign in
-- Added functionality for the sign-out button
-- Automatic sign in
-- Current user data is now saved for automatic sign in
-- Improved UI for create profile and settings
-- Added SQL dependencies

 # Author
 [@Mitja Filej](https://www.github.com/mit72)